 We are not human beings having a spiritual experience.
 We are spiritual beings having a human experience. – Pierre Teilhard de Chardin

 Let’s take an example: Heinrich is a German waiting in a long queue at a retail store.
-After 20 minutes of agonizing wait, he finally reaches to the checkout counter.
+After 20 minutes of agonizing wait, he finally reaches the checkout counter.
 Bob, the store clerk says that the line is only for the clothing section and you have to go to the other line.
 Since Heinrich speaks only German, he somehow manages to understand Bob and stands in another queue.

 How would Heinrich feel?
 Heinrich goes to the other section and waits for the entire line only to find out that there was a bug in the software and a downtime occurred because of that.
 So, integrating IT with culture is the need of the hour.
 Coupling IT with the evolving company and customer culture is the way to go forward.
 Businesses time and again prove that computers are a tool for enhancing customer experiences.